MaxBelleville/MaxBelleville/README.md

 ## Hello There!
-My name is Max Belleville(any pronouns) and I code things.
+My name is Max Belleville and I code things.

-I am a computer science university graduate with 8 of personal experience.
+Or more proffesionally: I am a computer science university graduate with 8 of personal experience in software/web development.

 My portfolio is being redone using next.js mdx and,three.js so heres some  information me in the mean time:
 - 🔭 Outside of my portfolio I’m currently working on A voxel based engine godot, marching cubes and possibly wfc.